 - Helping maritime operators meet their climate and environmental goals

 To ensure revenues are being used as expected, EU Member States will be required to report transparently on how they use them.

 How can I keep up to date with Fit for 55 news?

-FuelEU will impact shipping in EU waters not only in terms of fuel choices in the long term, but also operational costs in the short- to mid-term.
+The FuelEU Maritime update will impact shipping in EU waters not only in terms of fuel choices in the long term, but in operational costs in the short- to mid-term.